whalecold/defective-pixel-checker/README.md

-simple tool to check the nosie and defective pixel on picture.
+simple tool to check the defective pixel on picture.

 should install the pil library first.
 ```